-Most people's symptoms of coronavirus get better within 4 weeks.
+Most people’s symptoms of coronavirus get better within 4 weeks.
 But for some people, symptoms can last longer, or new ones can develop.
+Some people may experience the symptoms of long COVID for months or years.
 Symptoms can also change over time and can affect anywhere in the body.

 Healthcare professionals may refer to long COVID as:

-As this is a new condition, understanding is developing all the time.
-Experts are learning more about how long symptoms will last, and it'll vary from person to person.
+As this is a new condition, knowledge of long COVID is developing all the time.
+Experts are learning more about how long symptoms will last, and it’ll vary from person to person.
 There can be different symptoms which often overlap.
-It can't be said exactly how long coronavirus symptoms will last.
+It can’t be said exactly how long coronavirus symptoms will last.
 The reassuring evidence is that symptoms improve over time in most cases.

 Advice is based on: